iainelder/sceptre-dev-notes/dev-notes/cmd-hook-options.md

 Where is the right margin for the documentation source?

-Use Gnuplot to draw the sorted line lengths.
+Use gnuplot to draw the sorted line lengths.

 ```bash
 find docs/_source/docs -name '*.rst' -exec wc -L {} + \